jrcain-usgs/asc-public-docs/docs/how-to-guides/ISIS Developer Guides/Writing ISIS Tests with CTest and GTest.md

 ### For an Application
 1. Create a new file `FunctionalTestAppname.cpp` in `isis/tests/`.
 For example, the tests the application `isisimport` should be in `FunctionalTestIsisImport.cpp`.
-1. Add you tests to this file
+1. Add your tests to this file
-1. Delete the tests and all of the test directories
+1. Delete the tests and all the test directories

 Note: If your tests require the use of ISIS's Null value, you will need to include SpecialPixel.h